 The International Research Alliance—which includes Edge Hill University working collaboratively with New York University, the University of Melbourne, Drexel University, Lesley University, University of Heidelberg, and University of Haifa—has thus far produced a systematic review on how creative arts interventions can reduce symptoms of depression in older adults and a scoping review on therapeutic factors in the creative arts therapies.

 This commission expands on the WHO’s 2019 review on the health benefits of the arts by examining the impact of creative arts therapies and arts with a stated therapeutic intent on a global scale, and acknowledges the importance of engaging with research institutions that have expertise in the health benefits of the arts and creative arts therapies to inform global health and cultural policy.

-For about the whole programme, please visit
+For about the whole programme, please visit the CULTURUNNERS website.

 Dr Zoe Moula: How can arts therapies support children’s quality of life, wellbeing, emotional expression and sleep?

 Findings and reflections from a pilot study in primary schools.